-Searching for duplicates
+Search for duplicates manually (deprecated)

-- On the main menu, choose .
+From the main menu, select.

-In the Specify Code Duplication Analysis Scope dialog, specify the analysis scope (whole project, current file, uncommitted files (for the projects under version control), or some custom scope).
-In addition, you can include test sources into the analysis too.
+In the Specify Code Duplication Analysis Scope dialog, specify the analysis scope: whole project, current file, uncommitted files (for the projects under version control), or some custom scope.
+In addition, you can include test sources into the analysis, too.

-For example, you can opt to request identical match for code fragments to be considered duplicates, or specify a certain limit below which the code constructs are not considered duplicates (to avoid reporting about each
+For each language, check the options to define the analysis preferences.
+For example, you can opt to request identical match for code fragments to be considered duplicates, or specify a certain limit below which the code constructs are not considered duplicates (for example, to avoid reporting each

 ifconstruct in the source code).

-- View the list of duplicates in the left pane of the tool window.
+View the list of duplicates in the left pane of the tool window.

-- View differences between the found duplicates in the right pane.
+View the differences between the found duplicates in the right pane.
 Use the arrow buttons to place the selected duplicate in one of the sections of the differences viewer and compare fragments of the code.